 YOUR FERTILITY HEALTH MATTERS

-Infertility affects millions of people of reproductive age worldwide and has an impact on their families and communities.
-Estimates suggest that between 48 million couples and 186 million individuals live with infertility globally.
+affects millions of people of reproductive age worldwide and has an impact on their families and communities.
+Estimates suggest that between 48 million couples and 186 million individuals live with globally.

 Every human being has a right to the enjoyment of the highest attainable standard of physical and mental health.